 How should I use Symbicort?

 Your dose needs may change if you have surgery, are ill, are under stress, or have recently had an asthma attack.
-Do not change your Symbicort dose or schedule without your doctor's advice.
+Do not change your medication dose or schedule without your doctor's advice.

-If you use a peak flow meter at home, call your doctor if your numbers are lower than normal.
+If you use a peak flow meter at home, tell your doctor if your numbers are lower than normal.